Jayanthi Kyle

 Jayanthi Kyle is an American gospel and soul singer/songwriter based in Minneapolis, Minnesota who uses music, song, and storytelling to empower both youth and adults alike.
 Kyle has been active in more than 11 bands in her career, including Black Audience, Jayanthi Kyle and the Crybabies, Romantica, Gospel Machine, Davis Bain Band, Passed Presents, Give Get Sistet, Miss Pennie's Microphone, and The Blacker The Berry Arts Collective.

 Early life

 Kyle was born c.
 1979 to an Indian father and a Native American and black mother.
 Her family moved from Ford Heights, Illinois to Maple Grove, Minnesota.
 She grew up in Maple Grove and Chicago's South Side.
-Kyle discovered her love of singing at an early age through her mother, as well as through singing in Baptist, Pentecostal, and Evangelical congregations with her sister, which she became active because both her parents were preachers.
+Kyle discovered her love of singing at an early age through her mother, as well as through singing in Baptist, Pentecostal, and Evangelical congregations with her sister, of which she became active because both her parents were preachers.

 Career

 Kyle formed the band Black Audience to open for Jim Ruiz at PalmFest.
 The band initially included Kyle's husband Robin Kyle, her brother Luke, Mike Gunther, and Doug Anderson.
 Gunther left the group, which was joined by bassist Jon Davis and harmonium player Matt Hardy.
 The group plays old gospel, country, blues, traditional Irish reels, and covers of songs by Bob Dylan and Harry Belafonte.